 14. Lauren Good Day

-Lauren Good Day launched her brand (of the same name) to combine contemporary ideas with the traditions of her people.
+Lauren Good Day launched her eponymous brand to combine contemporary ideas with the traditions of her people.
 The multi-award winning artist is a member of the Three Affiliated Tribes in North Dakota, where she continues her legacy through her work.
-From scarves to dresses, each piece in Lauren Good Day highlights intricate designs and traditional patterns that she describes as "wearable art for the culturally confident, the fashionist, the collector and the Native arts appreciator."
+From scarves to dresses, each piece in Lauren Good Day highlights intricate designs and traditional patterns that she describes as "wearable art for the culturally confident, the fashionista, the collector and the Native arts appreciator."

 15. Urban Native Era